natnat-mc/toolbox/README.md

 ## Installing the toolbox
 To install the toolbox, a `./install [destination]` script is available.
 The default installation directory is `$HOME/bin`
 This script will automatically create the destination directory and add it to the path in `~/.profile` (after prompting the user).

-Then, the script will copy all the utilities into the destination directory, prompting the user if a conflict exists.
+This script will try to use Lua 5.3, and can:
+- find it if it is in the path
+- install it alongside the scripts
+- install it with a custom name
+- embed a polyfill inside the scripts

 ## Your tools

 ### `=`
 A small calculator on the command line.
-Concatenates all it arguments and executes the resulting code.
+Concatenates all its arguments and executes the resulting code.
 Can also read its arguments from stdin if called like `= -`
 Examples:
 - ```= 2+2```